shreeparab1890/Gender-prediction-based-on-Name-LSTM/README.md

 You can follow the analysis on <a href="https://www.kaggle.com/code/shrikrishnaparab/gender-prediction-based-on-name-using-lstm">kaggle</a>

 ## Deployment:
-Streamlit is used to build a front-end for the Gender prediction app and is deployed on huggingface.co.
+Streamlit is used to build a front-end for the Gender prediction app and is deployed on huggingface.co and streamlit.
 ![app](app.png)
 ### Check the app:
 [![Open in Hugging Face](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/Shrikrishna/Gender_predictions_based_on_name)